Mahboob-A/Algocode/README.md

 ###  Registration in the Algocode Platform

-<a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service </a>  is handling the user management.
+> The <a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service </a> is handling the user management.
+>
+> To Know more on the `Algocode Auth Service` please visit the repository.

 You have two ways to submit a solution to the `Algocode` platform.
 You can create your own account, or you can use the `already available verified  account`.